 - 64% of consumers research brands and products online through social media networks.

 - Mobile messaging app users worldwide are expected to reach 6.9 billion by 2030.

 - Around one out of every five Gen Z, Millennial, and Gen X social media users contact brands via DMs.

 Start selling online now with ShopifyStart your free trial

 - How To Change Career Successfully in 10 Simple Steps

 - 21 Life Goals To Set For Yourself

-- 10 Video Marketing Trends You Need to Know in 2021 [Infographic]
+- 10 Video Marketing Trends You Need to Know [Infographic]

 Is there anything else you’d like to know about social media trends and wish was included in this article?
 Let us know in the comments below!